 Q: What does it mean that some districts voluntarily suspended their programs?

-A: Given the uncertainty related to COVID-19 and the potential risks to the health and safety of our students, suspending the program during the coming year may be the right decision for some districts.
+A: Given the uncertainty related to COVID-19 and the potential risks to the health and safety of our students, suspending the program until the situation stabilizes or a vaccine is widely available may be the right decision for some districts.
 Any decision that prioritizes the health, safety, and well-being of our students is the right decision.
 Districts should suspend their programs if they determine that’s the best course of action.

-Q: If our district is not participating in Rotary Youth Exchange during 2020-21, what should we do?
+Q: If our district is not permitted to participate in Rotary Youth Exchange, what should we do?

 A: Continue to support Rotary Youth Exchange.
 Now is the time to strengthen your program, explore alternatives such as virtual exchanges or other Rotary programs such as Interact and Rotary Youth Leadership Awards (RYLA), and continue planning for a Rotary Youth Exchange or New Generations Service Exchange during 2021-22 or after.
 Our staff will continue to support Rotary Youth Exchange leaders in the year ahead by providing updated and new resources, sharing engagement strategies, collecting participant information, and addressing any of your questions or concerns.
 We’re confident that when the program fully resumes, Rotary Youth Exchange will be stronger than ever.